Outbound Webhook Step

 requestModestringyesMust be RAW_BINARY.

-rawBinaryFilevariesyesA file object or a mapping placeholder (e.g. {{Form.uploadedDocument}}).
-See File object below.
+rawBinaryFilevariesyesA file reference or a mapping placeholder (e.g. {{Form.uploadedDocument}}).
+See File object.

 File object